 THE FILLING!
 Velvety smooth sweet potato puree is dressed up with a little bit of milk (almond or cashew are my favorites), some pure maple syrup to enhance the sweet potatoes’ natural sweetness, a little healthy fat for a touch of decadence, and a little salt and vanilla to round things out.

-It Works for Paleo or Vegan Diets.
-And It Will “Fool” Anyone.
-I’ve tested this with eggs and with powdered egg substitute for my egg-free and vegan friends.
+IT WORKS FOR PALEO OR VEGAN DIETS *AND* IT’LL FOOL ANYONE.
+I’ve tested this sweet potato casserole recipe with eggs and with powdered egg substitute for my egg-free and vegan friends.
 I love it both ways!
 The eggs/egg sub bind everything together and give it a little structure so it doesn’t fall apart on your plate.
 And EVERYONE will love it, no matter what their dietary needs are.
 It’s always one of the fastest side dishes to go on Thanksgiving!

-Michael can be a tough crowd when it comes to comparing new recipes to old favorites and he LOVED this.
+Michael can be a tough crowd when it comes to comparing new recipes to old favorites and he LOVED this sweet potato casserole.
 The first bite had barely gone in his mouth before he exclaimed how good it was.
 I’d feel confident bringing this to a family dinner where there’d be all kinds of different diets included.

 It’s another recipe in my Thanksgiving arsenal I’m so glad to have sorted out.
 This Thanksgiving will be our best (gluten and dairy-free one) yet!
 And whether you make this a paleo sweet potato casserole or a vegan sweet potato casserole, I hope it will be yours, too!

-Make it ahead!
-The beauty of sweet potato casserole is that you can assemble the ingredients ahead of time.
-This puree can be made the day before, then you can mix up the topping right before you bake it.
+MAKE IT AHEAD!
+The beauty of this paleo sweet potato casserole is that you can assemble the ingredients ahead of time.
+The sweet potato puree can be made the day before, then you can mix up the topping right before you bake it.
 One fewer thing to do on Thanksgiving Day!